Skip to content

 Entities Named entities like people, places and organizations Categorization and extraction

-Knowledge Graph relations Knowledge Graph ascending concepts, along ISA-type relationships, of the concept corresponding to text words (e.g. dentist is a medical specialist, which is a doctor, which is a professional) Categorization and extraction
+Knowledge Graph relations Knowledge graph ascending concepts, along ISA-type relationships, of the concept corresponding to text words (e.g. dentist is a medical specialist, which is a doctor, which is a professional) Categorization and extraction

-Knowledge Label Main lemma of the concept which, inside the Knowledge Graph, in an ISA relation, is the parent of the concept corresponding to the text word (e.g. if the text word is moratorium, its parent concept's label is legal action ) Categorization
+Knowledge Label Main lemma of the concept which, inside the knowledge graph, in an ISA relation, is the parent of the concept corresponding to the text word (e.g. if the text word is moratorium, its parent concept's label is legal action ) Categorization

-Known Concepts Knowledge Graph concepts (syncons) for text words that are well known proper nouns (e.g. World Cup, United States) Extraction
+Known Concepts Knowledge graph concepts (syncons) for text words that are well known proper nouns (e.g. World Cup, United States) Extraction

 Logic dependencies Syntactic relationships between text words (e.g. subject-verb-object) Extraction